abrookins/FilenameStatus/README.md

 # Show Filename in Status Bar Plugin for Sublime Text 2

-This plugin gives you a command to show (and hide) the name of the current buffer in the status bar.
+This plugin gives you a command to show (and hide) the full path of the current file in the status bar.

 Pretty simple, but useful if you run in full-screen mode without tabs or the sidebar.